macroquest/docs/reference/macro-directives/chat.md

 ## Use

-Valid channels are: auc, _chat_, guild, group, raid, ooc, say, shout, and tell. (_chat_ represents channels)
+Valid channels are: tell, group, raid, ooc, say, shout, guild, auc, _chat_ (_chat_ represents channels)

 Only one channel may be used on the \#chat line, however multiple lines may be added.